 MegaWatt is an educational card game aimed at secondary school children.

 In MegaWatt, 3-5 players compete against each other to build the grid with the most generating capacity.
-Six electricity generating technologies are featured: natural gas, solar, nuclear, hydroelectric, wind and coal.
+Seven electricity generating technologies are featured: biomass, coal, gas, hydropower, nuclear, solar and wind.

 During the game the players' grids come under attack from the environmental, political and economic impacts of climate change - severe winter storms, power cuts, tougher environmental legislation, and more.